-UMass ADVANCE established an annual distinguished lecture and awards ceremony beginning in 2019 as part of our NSF ADVANCE-Institutional Transformation grant.
-We are funded by the National Science Foundation to create institutional transformation that ensures long-term gender equity for STEM faculty, including women faculty of color, at the UMass Amherst campus.
+UMass ADVANCE established an annual distinguished lecture beginning in 2019 as part of our NSF ADVANCE-Institutional Transformation grant.

-UMass ADVANCE selects a distinguished speaker, each year, representing different areas of STEM.
-ADVANCE Distinguished Lecturers are invited to give a talk of their choosing that centers gender equity in science and engineering, with an intersectional lens.
+ADVANCE Distinguished Lecturers are invited to give a talk of their choosing that centers institutional transformation and faculty equity with an intersectional lens.

 In 2019 Dr. Gilda Barabino (chemical engineer and member of the National Academy of Engineering) spoke from her personal experience about “A Counternarrative from a Woman of Color in STEM.”